Home

 (Henderson , NC)

-Just bought travel trailer.
-When heat turned on it will run about 5 min then cut off for about 5 min then back on and off.
-Heat is set on 90 to try to make run nonstop but continues to do the same is this ordinary?
+I just bought a travel trailer.
+When the furnace is turned on, it will run for about 5 minutes, then cut off for about 5 minutes, then back on and off.
+The furnace is set to 90 to try to make it run nonstop but continues to do the same is this normal?

-What you are experiencing with your RV Furnace is not normal.
+ANSWER: Hi Fred, what you are experiencing with your RV Furnace is not normal.
 RV Furnaces are designed to shut off once the proper inside temperature is reached.
 Once the temperature falls below the thermostat setting, the furnace is designed to cycle back on.
-Since your furnace is never reaching the proper inside temperature and just cycles on and off that means that it is not functioning properly.
+Since your furnace is never reaching the proper inside temperature and just cycles on and off, that means that it is not functioning properly.
+Setting the furnace temperature to 90 degrees will not solve the problem

-1. Check inside your trailer to make sure that none of the furnace vents are blocked by furniture, boxes, etc. Blocking the furnace vents of the RV can cause problems with the furnace.
+1. Check inside your trailer to ensure that none of the furnace vents are blocked by furniture, boxes, etc. Blocking the furnace vents of the RV can cause problems with the furnace.

-2. The exhaust on your Furnace could be obstructed causing the furnace to overheat and triggering the Temperature Limiter Switch which keeps shutting down the Furnace.
-Outside of your trailer you will find a furnace exhaust vent.
-You need to open up the vent compartment.
-This may require unscrewing the furnace vent cover or there could just be a simple latch to open.
+2. The exhaust on your Furnace could be obstructed, causing the furnace to overheat, and triggering the Temperature Limiter Switch, which keeps shutting down the Furnace.
+Outside of your trailer, you will find a furnace exhaust vent.
+You need to open the vent compartment.
+This may require unscrewing the furnace vent cover, or there could just be a simple latch to open.

 3. Your RV Furnace's Thermostat could be bad.
-I am going to have to assume that your trailer's furnace has its own separate thermostat.
+RV thermostats can be stand-alone thermostat just for the furnace, or it could be a dual thermostat that also controls your RV's air conditioner.
 Try replacing the Furnace's Thermostat.
-RV Furnace Thermostat's are relatively inexpensive and easy to install so it is worth a shot to try replacing one and see if that fixes the problem; before you take the RV in to have it repaired by an RV Technician.
+RV Furnace thermostats are inexpensive and easy to install, so it is worth a shot to try replacing one and see if that fixes the problem; before you take the RV in to have it repaired by an RV Technician.

-If you have a dual thermostat that controls the furnace and your trailer’s A/C then you may not want to try this step as these Dual Thermostats are a little pricier and a bit more complicated to install.
-Again try the furnace and see if the new thermostat resolved the problem.
+If you have a dual thermostat that controls the furnace and your trailer’s A/C, you may not want to try this step as these Dual Thermostats are a little pricier and a bit more complicated to install.
+Again, try the furnace and see if the new thermostat resolved the problem.

 4. You could have a bad Temperature Limiter Switch in the furnace; you could have a bad Furnace Circuit Board.